grahamwhaley/runtime/docs/architecture/architecture.md

 `containerd-shim` decides to send to the container process.

-`cc-shim` has an implicit knowledge about which VM agent will handle those streams and signals and thus act as an encapsulation layer between `containerd-shim` and `hyperstart`:
+`cc-shim` has an implicit knowledge about which VM agent will handle those streams and signals and thus act as an encapsulation layer between `containerd-shim` and the `agent`:

-- It fragments and encapsulates the standard input stream from containerd-shim into `hyperstart` stream packets:
+- It fragments and encapsulates the standard input stream from containerd-shim into `agent` stream packets:
 ```
   ┌───────────────────────────┬───────────────┬────────────────────┐
   │ IO stream sequence number │ Packet length │ IO stream fragment │
   │         (8 bytes)         │    (4 bytes)  │                    │
   └───────────────────────────┴───────────────┴────────────────────┘
 ```
-- It de-encapsulates and assembles standard output and error `hyperstart` stream packets into an output stream that it forwards to `containerd-shim`
+- It de-encapsulates and assembles standard output and error `agent` stream packets into an output stream that it forwards to `containerd-shim`
-- It translates all UNIX signals (except `SIGKILL` and `SIGSTOP`) into `hyperstart` `KILLCONTAINER` commands that it sends to the VM via `cc-proxy` UNIX named socket.
+- It translates all UNIX signals (except `SIGKILL` and `SIGSTOP`) into `agent` `KILLCONTAINER` commands that it sends to the VM via `cc-proxy` UNIX named socket.

 The IO stream sequence numbers are passed from `cc-runtime` to `cc-shim` when the former spawns the latter.
-They are generated by `hyperstart` and `cc-runtime` fetches them by sending the `AllocateIO` command to `cc-proxy`.
+They are generated by the `agent` and `cc-runtime` fetches them by sending the `AllocateIO` command to `cc-proxy`.

-As an example, let's say that running the `pwd` command from a container standard input will generate `/tmp` from the container standard output. `hyperstart` assigned this specific process 8888 and 8889 respectively as the stdin, stdout and stderr sequence numbers.
+As an example, let's say that running the `pwd` command from a container standard input will generate `/tmp` from the container standard output.
+The `agent` assigned this specific process 8888 and 8889 respectively as the stdin, stdout and stderr sequence numbers.
 With `cc-shim` and Clear Containers, this example would look like: